sebmate/MagicQuartz-TechDemo/README.md

 * Manual wiring of the display is very time-consuming.
 You may prefer to use a connector-based solution.
 Note that not all 16 display lines are required.
 * Before connecting and powering the mainboard and the fans via the DC/DC converters, it is essential to set the voltages on them beforehand (e.g., to 7V, as described above).
 * The specified screw for the fuse holder may be too long and may break through the rear panel.
 Be careful when mounting the fuse holder and consider using a shorter screw.
 * Pictures of an assembled device are available in the `images` folder.
+Note that these do not yet show the latest revision with the LittleJimmy circuit and the second fuse.

 ## Initialization Procedure